opencv-java/opencv-java-tutorials/docs/source/04 - OpenCV Basics.rst

 Getting started
 ---------------
 For this tutorial we can create a new JavaFX project and build a scene as the one realized in the previous one.
-So we've got a window with a border pane in witch:
+So we've got a window with a border pane in which:

 - in the **BOTTOM** we have a button inside a *HBox*: